domel2222/Personal-Essential/README.md

 ## What is this project about?

 Personal Essential is a project to build Full Stack application with ASP.NET Core (.NET 6) Web API following Clean Architecture.
-It will be a personal organizer.
+It is a personal organizer and tracker.
-- user will be able to write a diary,
+- user will be able to write a diary
 - will has access to the data for the google fitness account(steps, amount of sleep, weight, etc..)
 - will be an able assessment of his day
 - and a lot more...